HCA Coach Program

 Cannabis-infused food products – known as edibles or medibles – require prerequisites before purchasing and consuming.
 With no national standardized labeling laws, product label information varies.
 Learn how to interpret package labeling for potency and safety to insure for optimal choice and experience.

-Module 4: The Healing Toolbox: Cannabis as a Key Player
+The Healing Toolbox: Cannabis as a Key Player with Roy Upton

 A scientific overview of the top health conditions where cannabis has therapeutic value to fully understand how the plant constituents promote healing and positive outcomes.
 The American Herbal Pharmacopoeia’s Cannabis Therapeutic Compendium Monograph serves as the guide book and reference to understand how the endocannabinoid system and cannabis interact.

-Module 5: The Backbone of the Cannabis Plant: Cannabinoids
+The Backbone of the Cannabis Plant: Cannabinoids with Martin Lee

 Just as the human body produces endocannabinoids, so does the cannabis plant produce phytocannabinoids.
 Explore the medicinal value of the primary phytocannabinoids – cannabidiol (CBD) and tetrahydrocannabinol (THC) – the primary psychoactive plant component.
 Separate fact from fiction concerning the remarkable healing powers of CBD.
 And, focus on how to best to guide clients regarding CBD:THC ratios to create personalized healing regimens.